rcpch/rcpch-census-platform/documentation/docs/index.md

 author: Dr Simon Chapman
 ---
 !!! info "Guidance for Researchers"
-    Go to the Researchers' Guide above for guidance on retrieving census data.
+    Go to the [Researchers' Guide](./researchers/api.md) for guidance on retrieving census data.

 ## RCPCH Census Platform